 Brigid, Brigit, or Brige?

-She is known under many names and also some say, she pops up in different guises over time.
+Although she is known by many names and also some say, she pops up in different guises over time.

 “I am She that is the natural mother of all things,